 Reciprocity is the first of Cialdini’s six Principles of Persuasion.
 Humans place a high value on equal rights and balance.
 This implies we don’t like feeling like we owe other people.
 In a broad sense, when people have social responsibilities, they try to fulfill them.
 For example, if someone sends you a birthday present, you will almost definitely want to return the favor and send them something as well.

-But here’s the question: Does the value of the birthday present you got influence the values of the gift that you are about to give?
-In Cialdini’s study where he experimented on waiters giving small gifts for customers such as candy or biscuits at the same time they brought the bill, he found out that providing guests a single candy at the end of their meal doubled tips by about 3% on average.
+But here’s the question: Does the value of the birthday present you got influence the values of the gift you are about to give?
+For example, in Cialdini’s study where he experimented on waiters giving small gifts for customers such as candy or biscuits at the same time they brought the bill, he found out that providing guests a single candy at the end of their meal doubled tips by about 3% on average.

 Scarcity is the second of Cialdini’s six principles.
 People tend to want something more if the stocks are tight.
 From the standpoint of persuasion and influence, this means that to increase interest in your product or service, you may benefit from reducing its availability or, at the very least, creating a sense of scarcity.

-This principle can be observed in a variety of marketplaces.
+You can observe this principle in a variety of marketplaces.
 For example, internet hotel and airline sales platforms frequently state they have only a few seats left at a generous price or only two rooms available on the specified date.
 Hence, Booking.
 This is done to generate a sensation of scarcity (as well as to add time pressure, which is closely related).
 Take a look at the example below to get a better understanding of this topic.

 This is the concept of people following the advice of trustworthy, knowledgeable professionals.
-For example, we might see dentists in white coats selling us toothpaste in advertisements, and airline employees wearing uniforms to show their authority or to represent an airline company.
-Before attempting to persuade others, science tells us that it’s critical to indicate to others what makes you a credible, informed authority.
+For example, we might see dentists in white coats selling us toothpaste in advertisements and airline employees wearing uniforms to show their authority or to represent an airline company.
+Before attempting to persuade others, science tells us that it’s critical to indicate what makes you a credible, informed authority.

 In truth, people who advertise their brilliance and authority are less effective than those who have others do it for them.
 Surprisingly, it doesn’t seem to matter who the other person is.
 Even if the person praising you is known to gain directly from it, their words of encouragement improve your influence and persuasion power.

 Let me give you a personal example.
-The first time I heard about “Sapiens”, the book written by Yuval Noah Harari, was because Barack Obama mentioned it as a must-read book.
+I first heard about “Sapiens,” the book written by Yuval Noah Harari, because Barack Obama mentioned it as a must-read book.
 This is how I ended up buying it.
 For me, Obama was the authority that convinced me to buy the book.
 I did not need anything else.
 What about you?
 Did you ever follow buying advice from an influencer you admire?